chadbramwell/write_a_c_compiler/README.md

   * (1 hour) Added support for single-quote values.
 They are interpreted as uint64_t. i.e. 'A' gives back a value of 65.
 Now we can "putchar('H');" instead of "putchar(72);" like we did in stage_9's hello_world.c.
 NOTE: I'm on my own here, no clue if this is correct behavior.
 I'm assuming I'll add proper error-checking if a user attempts to stuff values into non-int types (once we support them).
 * 10/29/2019
   * (1 hour) Adding support for // and /**/ comments.
 Currently I wipe them out of the token stream so AST doesn't have to skip over them.
 More ammo for my thinking that I need to produce an IR and do multiple passes on that IR instead of a single AST pass that tries to handle every case...
+* 11/2/2019
+  * (3 hours?)
+Read up on "Translation Phases" of a C Compiler.
+See [Section 5.1.1.2](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1570.pdf).
+And handled backslash-newline.
+See this [awesome test case](stage_10+/5_backslash_newline.c).
+I'm not handling it in a "proper" way which would entail a full copy of the source file and cutting out bytes.
+Instead I'm just skipping over backslash-newline where needed.
+It works for now but I haven't researched/thought about the interaction with that and my next planned addition: #include.

 ## Performance Status
 A lot of work to be done optimizing.
 Some info: